earlmalaki/react-todo/README.md

+# React To Do App

+Practice new stack

+## Stack

+React (create-react-app), Styled-Components, TypeScript, Firebase

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).